 4. Get workplace posters

 There are certain posters that you must post in your offices depending on the city, county, and state where your business is located.
 Check out this Department of Labor’s Poster Advisor tool to find the required posters for your location and get printable versions of them.
-Some online companies, like the Compliance Poster Company, also offer these posters for purchase.
+Some online companies, like the Labor Law Poster Store, also offer these posters for purchase.

 5. Follow employment and labor law requirements